- All Topics

 - Buyer's Guide

-Reclamation and recycling are related processes but with significant differences.
+Regeneration, reclamation and recycling are related processes but with significant differences.
 Reclamation is the act of salvaging, recovering or reclaiming.
-In this context, the oil is rescued from normal degradation.
+In this context, the oil is temporarily rescued from normal degradation.
 It generally involves cleaning, drying and adsorption to remove water, acids, sludge and other contaminants.
-The reclaiming of oil is mostly a nonchemical process that restores an in-service lubricant to good health by removing impurities.For the most part, reclamation can and should be done onsite to mitigate the chances of cross-contamination.
+The reclaiming of oil is mostly a nonchemical process that restores an in-service lubricant to good health for a time by removing impurities.
+Processes like centrifuging may also be used to remove suspended particles and some water.
+Many oil reclamation units dry the oil by heating it and applying a vacuum.
+Vacuum dehydrator units can be utilized onsite and are great assets if the costs can be justified.
+If not, you will need to have your oils reclaimed offsite.For the most part, reclamation can and should be done onsite to mitigate the chances of cross-contamination.
 Reclamation may also take place offsite where the vendor of the reclamation service drains the existing oil and replaces it with previously reclaimed oil.

 Keep in mind that if the oil is removed from the plant and reclaimed at an offsite location, the potential for cross-contamination increases tremendously.
 In addition, if an oil spill or accident occurs during transport to the facility, the owner of the oil is liable.

 Some oils like motor oils cannot be reclaimed, while others should not be reclaimed due to the costs involved.
 Additive formulations may be proprietary, or the additives are not easily sourced.
 There is also the question of whether the reclaimer would be able to finance the liability of equipment damage, downtime and/or bodily harm if there was a mixup with the viscosity or additive formulation.

 Some forms of oil recycling can be done onsite.
 If your plant produces large amounts of used oil that can’t be reclaimed, this used oil can be turned into lubricant oils or fuel for burning in boilers, industrial furnaces, etc. On the other hand, if your used oils must be sent offsite because they are too badly contaminated with different viscosity/base oils and chemicals, or your plant does not have the volume to justify onsite recycling, make certain that the used lubricants are handled and processed in an environmentally acceptable manner by a waste-removal/recycling company.

 The U.S. Environmental Protection Agency (EPA) defines used oil as “any oil that has been refined from crude oil or any synthetic oil that has been used and as a result of such use is contaminated by physical or chemical impurities.”